 How To Repair A Leaking Tap: Step-by-Step Guide

 Are you tired of the constant drip and wasted water from a leaking tap?
-With a few basic tools and a little know-how, you can tackle leaking tap repair on your own.
+You can tackle leaking tap repair independently with a few basic tools and a little know-how.
 Follow these step-by-step instructions:

 Step 1: Gather Your Tools